WGBH-MLA/AAPB2/app/views/exhibits/eotp/3-timeline-of-events.md

-# Part III: Chronologizing the Past: A Timeline of Events
+# Chronologizing the Past: A Timeline of Events

 4